Privacy & Security

 storage |

-Note: Permissions are declared on install and described on AMO.
+Note: Permissions are declared on install and described on the store listing.
 The extension does not add hidden capabilities at runtime.

 3) Data handling (plain language)